living will ohio living will ohio

 Why is a living will important in Ohio?

-A living will is important in Ohio as it provides clear instructions for medical treatments, alleviating confusion and stress for loved ones and ensuring that healthcare preferences are respected legally.
+A living will is important in Ohio as it provides clear instructions for medical treatments, alleviates confusion and stress for loved ones, and ensures that healthcare preferences are respected legally.

 What should be included in an Ohio living will?